yousef-mak/git-repo-tut/README.md

 ### Technologies Used
 - **Programming Language**: C++ with Object-Oriented Programming principles
 - **GUI Framework**: Qt or similar C++ GUI libraries suitable for the platform
-- **Database**: SQLite or lightweight database system for managing user data and game histories
+- **Database**:  .dat file for database system for managing user data and game histories
 - **Testing Framework**: Google Test for comprehensive unit and integration testing
 - **Version Control**: Git with GitHub as remote repository for effective version control